 Here’s a step by step guide on how you can use Twitter to get SMS notification for important email in your Gmail account.
 It will take a minute to setup and, internally, there’s a Google Apps Script that’s doing all the magic.
 It monitors your Gmail mailbox in the background and as soon as a new message arrives in your account, the script sends out a tweet.

-- Go to twitter.com/signup and create a new Twitter account for your Gmail Inbox – mine is called myGmailInbox.
+- Log out of your existing Twitter account and then go to twitter.com/signup to create a new Twitter account for your Gmail account.